waynedsz/sandwich_shop/worksheet2.md

     git push
     ```

-### Creating the Main Application Widget: `SandwichShopApp`
+### Create the Main App Widget: `SandwichShopApp`

 1.  **Define the `SandwichShopApp` Widget**

     In Flutter, user interfaces are built from **widgets**.
-    Everything is a widget: a button is a widget, text is a widget, the screen layout is a widget, even the entire application is a widget.
+    Everything is a widget, even the entire app is a widget.
-    We'll now define the main widget for our application, which we'll call `SandwichShopApp`.
+    Let's define the main widget for our app, which we'll call `SandwichShopApp`.

     This widget will be a **`StatelessWidget`**.
     A `StatelessWidget` is a widget whose state cannot change once it's built.
-    This means its appearance and behaviour are determined by the configuration information provided by its parent widget and stored in its `final` instance variables.
+    Its appearance and behaviour are determined by its initial configurations (which is stored in `final` instance variables).
-    It doesn't have any internal state that changes over its lifetime.
     `StatelessWidget`s are suitable for UI parts that only depend on their initial configuration.

-    Add the following class definition to your `lib/main.dart` file, below the `import` statement and before the `main()` function:
+    Add the following class definition to `lib/main.dart`, below the `import` statement and before the `main()` function:

     ```dart
-    // Root widget of our application
+    // Root widget of the app
     class SandwichShopApp extends StatelessWidget {
       // Constructor
       const SandwichShopApp({super.key});

       @override
       Widget build(BuildContext context) {
-        // We will build the UI here in the next step return Container(); // Placeholder: We'll replace this soon }
+        // We'll build the UI here
+        return Container(); // We'll replace this soon }
     }
     ```